 Step 1: Prepare The Materials

-For this method, all you need is a cookie jar or a tight-lid container and a slice of bread.
+For this method, all you need is a cookie jar or a tight-lid container and a fresh slice of white bread.
 If you don’t have any bread, a slice of apple or a damp towel wrapped in foil with holes will also do the trick.

 Step 2: Put Everything Into The Jar